djccarew/watson-dojo-pm-tester/README.md

   On the last page, click **I'm Ready** to complete the set up process.

-### Create a space in Bluemix US region
+### If not already there, create a space in Bluemix US region

-For the remainder of the lab it is recommended to work in the US region of Bluemix.
+For the remainder of the lab it is **recommended** to work in the **US region** of Bluemix.
 For this, use Ctrl-click (or the equivalent for your system) to open the Bluemix dashboard.
 Click your account and choose **US South** as your active region.

 ![Select US region][5]